logic2333/climate-clustering/readme.txt

 Clustering results are plotted in corresponding folders: xxmedoids, som_xxxx_xxxtop(with or without PCA).

+Finalized and interpreted clustering results are under the final folder.

 standardize.m changes ori_data.mat to data_mat.mat by z-score standardization and tanh activation. data_mat.csv is actually the same thing as data_mat.mat, header added.